vuesence/vue-faq/docs/en/vue-webapp/index.md

 ...
 ```

-### Description
+### Justification

-There are quite a few (mostly specific and quickly becoming obsolete) boilerplate codes for creating a Vue application.
+There are quite a few (mostly specific and quickly becoming obsolete) boilerplate templates for creating a Vue application.
 Usually it means creating an empty project with certain libraries.
 In other words, it's just setting up an environment to start development without, actually, code.

 At the same time, many other frontend and backend frameworks have starter-kits that allow you to quickly create a ready-made blog, online store, business card site, portfolio, documentation, etc., which greatly helps in learning the framework itself, relevant technologies and best practices, as well as for solving business tasks.